soyjubilado/AdventOfCode/2025/README.md

 ### Day 11

-  - Part 1 only.
-  - Similar solution as to part 2 of day 7.
+  - Similar solution as to Part 2 of day 7.
+  - Minor modification to get to Part 2.
+The fun part was to have a single function that solved both parts, depending on the parameters passed in.
+  - I'm still using a closure, but it makes more sense for Part 2.